Origen D. Richardson: Michigan politics

 He was a member of the first convention of assent held in Ann Arbor in September 1836 that rejected the conditions placed by the U.S. Congress on the admission of Michigan as a State of the Union (see the Frostbitten Convention and the end of the Toledo War).
 From 1830 to 1836, he was the Oakland County prosecutor and served as a member of the Michigan House of Representatives in the first legislature, which convened at Detroit in November 1835 and of the sixth legislature, which convened in Detroit in January 1841.

 In 1841, he was elected the fourth Lieutenant Governor of Michigan and was re-elected in 1843, serving during the first four years of Governor John S. Barry's governorship.
 He continued the practice of law in Pontiac until 1854.

 Nebraska Territory politics

-In the fall of 1854, he moved to Omaha, Nebraska, which was had been organized as the Nebraska Territory in May of that year.
+In the fall of 1854, he moved to Omaha, Nebraska, which had been organized as the Nebraska Territory in May of that year.
 He served as a member of the Legislative Council in the first and second sessions of the Territorial Nebraska Legislature.
 He took a prominent part in framing the laws of Nebraska and was one of the three commissioners to codify those laws.